Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 If I had a sister, she would most likely, give me a sister kiss and hug and say, ” Welcome Home. ”

 On a Montevideo city bus headed back to Ciudad Vieja, Christmas decorations catch my eye.
-I get off the bus to look at them closer.
+I take a detour off the city bus to enjoy them closer.

 This little intimate plaza belongs in Alice in Wonderland.